fpt/reenhance-components/README.md

 A: Not sure.
 I think they are almost same. 😉
 - Q: Can I rename arguments, 'state' and 'setState' of StateProvider?
 A: Rename them in destructuring like `({ state: isOpen, setState: setIsOpen })`.
+- Q: Why `StateProvider` passes the state as a property of object?
+It's confusing.
+A: One reason is for renaming.
+Another reason is `state` and `setState` are inseparatable in `StateProvider`.
+Try `ObjectWatcher` if you really don't want to use `setState`.
+- Q: Why don't you make `AjaxResolver`?
+It will be convenient.
+A: Requesting Ajax causes dependency to other APIs like `fetch`, `fetchJsonp`, `Axios`, etc. This module is intended to solve only common part of problems.
+Feel free to make your own module using this. 😎

 ## For contributors